Swapnil67/jlox/notes.md

 ## Native functions
 - These are functions that the interpreter exposes to user code but that are implemented in the host language (in our case java), not the language being implemented (Lox)

+## Lisp-1
+- Refers to languages like scheme that puts functions and variables in same namespace

+## Lisp-2
+- Refers to languages like Common Lisp that puts functions and variables in different namespace